Modern Slavery Act statement

 5. Performance indicators

-We have reviewed our key performance indicators in this area.
+The following are the key performance indicators in this area

 6. Training and Awareness